Resources

 Yoga Physical Therapist YouTube Channel!

-Most weeks I post new physical, emotional, and spiritual ways to heal your pain.
-So SUBSCRIBE to my channel to get new information each week.
-These are all the lessons I teach in my classes.
+SUBSCRIBE to my YouTube channel to to learn more about my approach.
+These are all lessons I teach in my virtual classes.
 So watching these videos will help support your Yoga practice.
 Here’s just one example to get you started:

 Sample Yoga Class